Carole Minter FRSA, Psychotherapist, PhD, HE/DipBACP, the Chief Executive Officer & Clinical Director of Crisis Point welcomes you…

 Today the charity sees a multitude of people, young and old, men, women, and children.
 Our youngest client seen was 2 years old, our oldest is 94 years old.

-If this page has helped you realise that your are not alone, and that there is help out there, then our website is of some value and has done what is what created to do.
+If this page has helped you realise that your are not alone, and that there is help out there, then our website is of some value.
+It has done what is what created to do.

 Thank you for reading and visiting my page…’